nehagarg/hyp-despot-alpha-dev/README.md

 cd ~/catkin_ws
 catkin_make --pkg hyp_despot -DCMAKE_BUILD_TYPE=Release
 ```
-## Main extensions in HyP-DESPOT from the DESPOT package
+## Main Extensions in HyP-DESPOT from the DESPOT Package
 The source files of the HyP-DESPOT solver is in folder [src/HypDespot](src/HypDespot).
 Main extensions in the folder from DESPOT includes:
 ```
 include/despot/GPUinterface/                   Header files: GPU extension of interface classes in DESPOT